 metal plate clamp lifters for handling Irish marble slabs, including Connemara.

 Maintaining any natural stone material requires a three phase system.
 Putting this system into practice makes caring for your Irish marble not only a habit, but it also is the recommended way of keeping the stone in its best condition.
 The three phases include:

 - Periodic Sealer Applications: apply one of the sealers for natural stone on your Connemara surface

 - Daily Cleaning: After applying sealer to the surface, whether the marble is from Ireland or anywhere else, clean it using a cleaner for natural marble so it does not harm the sealer you have applied.

 - Stain Removal As Needed: even if you do the other two steps, you may need to remove a stain from the surface.
 If this needed, choose one of the kits for maintaining stone with the appropriate stain remover in it.

-As we have seen, Connemara marble is like others marble, it is just from Ireland.
-Irish marble not only is beautiful, but it also requires equipment to handle it and caring for it means knowig what to use and how often.
+As we have seen, Connemara marble is like other marble, it is just from Ireland.
+Irish marble not only is beautiful, but it also requires equipment to handle it and caring for it means knowing what to use and how often.

 PLEASE NOTE: There is a difference between what geologists define as marble and what is commonly called marble in the stone industry.
-Some natural stone that gets classified as "marble" in commercial contexts are in all actually, truly limestone geologically.
-Therefore, some materials discussed on this site which are geologically limestone may be presented and referred to as "marble" since consumers may have heard these referred to as such.
-There is more information about marble types at Wikipedia.org
+Some natural stone that gets classified as "marble" in commercial contexts are in actuality, a different stone geologically.
+Therefore, some materials discussed on this site which are geologically classified as other materials such as limestone, serpentine, and travertine may be presented and referred to as "marble" since consumers may have heard these referred to as such.
+There is more information about marble types at